kaifang98/tq_22/Security/README.md

 `Data Security`

 ##
 An international pharmaceutical company is fully compliant with local and international regulations.
 However, they suffered a major data breach that exploited a six-month-old vulnerability.
-The CIO asked Accenture "How can this be possible?"
+The CIO asked A "How can this be possible?"

-How should Accenture respond?
+How should A respond?
 `Because compliance to local and international laws does not necessarily enforce security.`

 ##